How to treat canine pyometra

 If your female has closely spaced phantom pregnancies, immediately go to the vet for a complete check up, the dog may have canine pyometra.
 And, as a last resort, the most effective method of prevention is to have your dog operated on so she will no longer be able to have puppies; if the bitch no longer has reproductive organs it will be impossible to contract pyometra.
 However, consult your veterinarian on what is most appropriate for your dog so to make the right decision.

-If you want to read similar articles to How to treat canine pyometra, we recommend you visit our Pets category.
+If you'd like to read similar articles to How to treat canine pyometra, we recommend you browse around our Pets category.